happymimimix/libTridentUI/README.md

 5. **Top-tier library code complexity and user code complexity balance**

-   **libTridentUI** only implements what's worth doing with minimal bloat!
+   **libTridentUI** only implements what's worth doing with absolute minimal bloat!

    We do NOT reinvent COM like some other libraries do.